hpc/pavilion2/docs/tests/format.rst

    should't have ``sched`` variables in these sections.)
 6. Variables are resolved throughout the rest of the config.

-This results in the semi-final test config - deferred variables can't be resolved until we're on the allocation.
+This results in the semi-final test config. :ref:`tests.variables.deferred` can't be resolved until we're on the allocation.
 Once there, we'll finish resolving those, and resolve any parts of the config that used them.
 Parts of the config that are required before kicking off the test (like the build and scheduler sections), can't use deferred variables.

 Top Level Test Config Keys
 --------------------------